How to add supplements to your pets food?

 The easiest way to get your pet to take a tablet or capsule is to hide them in wet food or a highly desirable food treat.

 Sometimes the contents of a capsule can be opened up and added directly to food.
-If not you may need to disguise them in some food, especially if your dog is food motivated!
+If not you may need to disguise them in some food, especially if your dog is food motivated (we're looking at you, labradors)!

-Ideally try something that is sticky so that they cling to the tablet and mask the flavour as well.
-Examples include, butter, peanut butter (make sure this is pet friendly and doesn't contain any xylitol), or try disguising the tablet or capsule by wrapping pate, ham or cheese around it.
+The key is using a food that is sticky, so that it clings to the tablet and masks the flavour as well.
+Options include butter, peanut butter (make sure this is pet friendly and doesn't contain any xylitol), or try disguising the tablet or capsule by wrapping pet-friendly pate, ham or cheese around it.

 You can also purchase dog pill pocket treats that specifically to allow you to pop the pill in the treat and then into your dog.